red-ant/redant-home-staging/portfolio/voome-programs.md

 Working with these influencers is a win win win situation.
 From their perspective, they gain more followers.
 From the user perspective, they get to work with their favourite coach.
 From a business perspective, Voome gains more member through the influencer’s fanbase.

-As time goes on more programs will be added to the list, allowing the user to filter by workout style, length, intensity, and much more.
+Over time more programs were made available, allowing the user to filter by workout style, length, intensity, and more.